yash-sharma1/docs-site/docs/faq.md

 - Propose to create trading pairs between two different tokens
 - Send orders to buy or sell assets through trading pairs created on the chain

+## Will Binance Chain introduce more features and transaction types in the future?

+Yes, Binance Chain team and community would pay attentions to the technology advance and requirement trends to make value-transfer and value-exchange easier and easier.

 ## What is the native coin on Binance Chain?